It looks like you're new here. If you want to get involved, click one of these buttons!

 I assumed this was another tab target game, if not I may give it a try in a week or two when the initial rush dies down.

-Playing: Darkfall and sometimes ESO Favourite games have been: UO, Lineage2, WoW, Darkfall, Lotro, GW2, ESO
+Playing: Diablo 3 Other favourite games have been: UO, Lineage2, WoW, Darkfall, Lotro

 Great trailer, I just wish the game was half as exiting at this.